Sefaria/Sefaria-Android/README.md

 # Sefaria-Android
-This is the Sefaria Android app.
-It is still a work in progress.
+This is the deprecated Sefaria Android app.
+Code for the current Android app can be found [here](https://github.com/Sefaria/Sefaria-iOS)

 ## How to use
 1. git clone https://github.com/Sefaria/Sefaria-Android.git